gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 To add pads to a pad class, first take note of the component the pad is part of in the Altium PCB editor, and the pin number of the pad itself (e.g. component J3, pin number 2).
 Now click _Design->Classes_.
 Navigate the folder "Pad Classes", and add a new pad class called DirectConnect (the exact name does not matter).
 Now add all the desired pads to this new pad class.

-{{< figure src="/images/2011/09/altium-adding-pads-to-the-direct-connect-pad-class.png" width="720px" caption="Adding pads to the new 'DirectConnect' pad class." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-adding-pads-to-the-direct-connect-pad-class.png" width="720px" caption="Adding pads to the new 'DirectConnect' pad class."  >}}

 We now need to make a direct connect rule for all pads in this pad class.
 Click close, and now click _Design->Rules_.
 Add a new "Polygon Connect Style" rule.
 Select "Advanced (Query)" for the first object match, and then enter InPadClass('DirectConnect') into the "Full Query" window.
 Change the Connect Style to "Direct Connect".

-{{< figure src="/images/2011/09/altium-making-new-direct-conect-rule-for-pad-class.png" width="772px" caption="Making a new 'Direct Connect' rule for the pad class." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-making-new-direct-conect-rule-for-pad-class.png" width="772px" caption="Making a new 'Direct Connect' rule for the pad class."  >}}

 Save and exit the Rules dialog, and rebuild your polygons.
 Done!
 You should now have direct connects to all the pads you added to the "DirectConnect" pad class.
 If you want to do the same thing for power planes, add a similar "Power Plane Connect Style" rule for the same pad class, as shown in the above picture.
 If you want to add pads to class which don't belong to any component, look for them under "Free-xx" (e.g. Free-0) in the pad classes dialogue.